|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 The otolaryngology service has become actively involved in the management of congenital craniofacial anomalies, becoming the primary referral service for the cleft lip and palate patients born at the neonatal intensive care units at SUNY Downstate and Kings County Hospital.
 Through collaboration with the NICU, general pediatrics and the pediatric subspecialties, as well as local speech/language pathologists and geneticists, comprehensive and multidisciplinary care is brought to these patients.
 Formal meetings of the Greater Brooklyn Cleft and Craniofacial Team began in June 2012.
 This is a multidisciplinary team of clinicians who meet at SUNY Downstate to discuss and coordinate the care of patients referred to the team.

 During the Downstate/Kings County rotation, the otolaryngology service provides coverage of facial trauma in a rotation schedule with the oral surgery and ophthalmology services.
-Over the last 12 months, over 35 facial fractures repaired.
 Residents participate in formalized didactic activities relating to maxillofacial trauma during this rotation.
 Residents are sent to participate in maxillofacial trauma courses sponsored by the AO.
 Dr. Butts has been involved with maxillofacial trauma education on a national level as a faculty member of the AO.

 In summary, the Division of facial plastic surgery continues to provide residents and medical students with significant exposure to cosmetic and reconstructive procedures of the face.
 Our recent staff additions have provided continuity and helped to preserve the volume of cases critical to resident training.
 We expect further growth over the next few years in all aspects of the subspecialty.